HSSBoston/jimmy-in-the-box/software/readme.md

 You don't run kintone.py and gpsserial.py yourself, but the above 3 programs use them.
 Place all the 5 files (the above 3 programs, kintone.py and gpsserial.py) in the same filder.

 We run programs with [Thonny](https://thonny.org/), which is included in Raspi OS by default.
 You can run them in Terminal too.
 For example:

 ```
-raspistill -o test.jpg
+python3 gps-loc-addr-pic-kintone.py
 ```